 Risk Risk Title Risk Description Risk Assessor Current Risk Controls Assurances Review Status 274 Insufficient/out-of-date equipment, utilised beyond its life cycle, has the potential to result in sub-optimal patient care.
-Failure to identify, purchase and replace sufficient medical equipment has the potential to harm patients and impact staff negatively.
-Michael Koushi 16 Process Allocation of circa £1.5 million from NHSEi, Covid funds and additional critical care funds to support the Trust capital equipment programme in 2020.
+Failure to identify, purchase and replace sufficient medical equipment has the potential to harm patients and impact Michael Koushi 16 Process Allocation of circa £1.5 million from NHSEi, Covid funds and additional critical care funds to support the Trust capital equipment programme in 2020.
 Regular review at Medical Devices Group Regular Risk reviews in place Divisional representation on the Capital Controls Group to support allocation of medical equipment.
-Internal audit and Annual Report Regional Group for Medical Equipment stall flegatively.
-Process Life cycle program for the next 5 years in place Risk reviews process in place prioritise funds with clinical leaders The EBME department is undertaking ward visits to identify any medical equipment due for a service; this process assists with mitigating the risk of wards not logging a service request in a timely manner Internal Audit report • • • • • • • • • • Action Plan Start Date Action Details / Descrip otion Owner Reminder Date Target Date 02/09/2019 required capital for me o to risk assess, document dical devices replacement. he high risk equipment du Papers to be sent through TMI В 25/10/2020 30/10/2020 30/09/2019 rence of the Medical Devic ty for the medical devices. documented.
+Internal audit and Annual Report Regional Group for Medical Equipment staff negatively.
+Process Life cycle program for the next 5 years in place • Risk reviews process in place prioritise funds with clinical leaders The EBME department is undertaking ward visits to identify any medical equipment due for a service; this process assists with mitigating the risk of wards not logging a service request in a timely manner Internal Audit report • • • • • • • • • • Action Plan Start Date Action Details / Descri ption Owner Reminder Date Target Date 02/09/2019 required capital for me o to risk assess, document dical devices replacement. he high risk equipment du Papers to be e sent through TM В 25/10/2020 30/10/2020 30/09/2019 rence of the Medical Devic ty for the medical devices. documented.
 Michael Koushi 25/10/2020 30/10/2020 20/10/2020 To identify a budget so equipment can be funded l based on ris k.
-Jane Longden 22/11/2020 27/11/2020

-Risk Current Review Risk Risk Title Risk Description Assessor Risk Controls Α ssurances Status 665 (ransomware, deliberate/intention spearfishing, doxware, worm, Trojan, DDoS etc) upon a NHS or partner organisation within the West Midlands Conurbation deliberate/intention attack/hack on a part of the IT service and systems with the NHS or partnorganisations from external or intern deliberate/intentional attack/hack on any Andrew Griggs . • Organisation IT related Disaster Recovery/BC plans.
+Jane Longden 22/11/2020 27/11/2020 Risk Risk Title Risk Description Risk Assessor Current Risk Controls A ssurances Review Status -- --- -- ------------------ --- --- --- -- ------------------ (ransomware spearfishing, dox worm, Trojan, D etc) upon a NH partner organisa within the We Risk of a cyberattack (ransomware, spearfishing, doxware, Risk of a deliberate/intentional attack/hack on any Andrew Griggs 15 Organisation IT related Disaster Recovery/BC plans.
 IG and Data protection compliance.
-New EPRR Mana Data security Too and systems within the NHS or partner organisations from an Process Penetration testing undertaken annually through internal audit which identifies necessary digital safety actions required.
-Action plan dever penetration testing digital services gov and monitored via Wilderias Contribution source which could include infecting computers/networks/ systems with a lethal virus or malware Physical Barrier All vulnerable systems Sandboxed.
-Windows 7 term cut off from network to avoid prospect of viral attack.
-Sandbox is a security mechanism for separating running programs, usually in an effort to mitigate system failures or software vulnerabilities from spreading. resulting in disrupting to NHS services and Windows IOS upgrade pgoramme • NHS care provision.
-Physical Barrier Cyber Next generation measures put in place in place early in 20 n firewall is a part of on of firewall ning a traditional network device such as an I using in-line deep an intrusion Action Plan Start Date Action Details / Descri ption Owner Reminder Date Target Date 15/07/2020 OS upgrade programm ne to Windows to be under rtaken.
-Daren Fradgley 26/12/2020 31/12/2020 30/06/2020 Risk raised from Divisi ional to Corporate Andrew Griggs Closed 25/06/2020 30/06/2020 03/09/2020 Cyber Security Deskto p scenario exercise planne d for Sept 3rd d 2020 Andrew Griggs Closed 25/09/2020 30/09/2020
+New EPRR Mana Data security Too worm, Trojan, DDoS etc) upon a NHS or partner organisation within the West Midlands Conurbation part of the IT services and systems within the NHS or partner organisations from an external or internal Process Penetration testing undertaken annually through internal audit which identifies necessary digital safety actions required. eloped following g and monitored via vernance meeting. source which coul include infecting computers/network source which could include infecting computers/networks/ systems with a lethal Physical Barrier All vulnerable systems Sandboxed. to avoid prospect Sandbox is a sec separating running an effort to mitigat cut off from network of viral attack. curity mechanism for g programs, usually in te system failures or ilities from spreading. resulting in disrupting Windows IOS upgrade pgoramme • to NHS services and NHS care provision.
+Physical Barrier Cyber Next generation measures put in place in place early in 20 • A next-generation the third generation technology, combi- firewall with other filtering functions, on firewall is a part of on of firewall ining a traditional r network device such as an I using in-line deep an intrusion - t Action Plan Start Date Action Details / Descri ption Owner Reminder Date Target Date 15/07/2020 OS upgrade programm ne to Windows to be under rtaken.
+Daren Fradgley 26/12/2020 31/12/2020 30/06/2020 Risk raised from Divis ional to Corporate Andrew Griggs Closed 25/06/2020 30/06/2020 03/09/2020 Cyber Security Deskto op scenario exercise planne d for Sept 3rc 2020 Andrew Griggs Closed 25/09/2020 30/09/2020